 Mr. Virata is the Chairman and Chief Executive Officer of CLSA.
-Mr. Virata is also the Chairman of Cavitex Holdings, Inc. and Nonillon Holding Corporation, He is the President of Exchange Properties Resources Corp. and founder and a Director of Amber Kinetics, Inc., a battery storage company based in Northern California.
+Mr. Virata is also the Chairman of Cavitex Holdings, Inc., President of Exchange Properties Resources Corp., founder and a Director of Amber Kinetics, Inc. and holds shares in these companies through a family-owned holding company, Nonillion Holding Corporation.
 Mr. Virata is also a Director of Benguet Corporation.
-Mr. Virata's other activities include being a member of the Huntsman Foundation of the Wharton School of the University of Pennsylvania, and member, founder and Trustee of Asia Society Philippine Foundation and the Metropolitan Museum of Manila.
+He also is a Founder, Trustee of Asia Society Philippine Foundation and the Metropolitan Museum of Manila and is a member of the Huntsman Foundation.
 Mr. Virata previously held positions with Dillon, Read and Co., Crocker National Bank, Bankers Trust Company, Philippine Airlines, NSC Properties, Inc., the Philippine Stock Exchange, the Makati Stock Exchange, and National Steel Corp.